rails/rails-html-sanitizer/README.md

 end
 ```

-See `Rails::Html::PermitScrubber` documentation to learn more about which methods can be overridden.
+See `Rails::HTML::PermitScrubber` documentation to learn more about which methods can be overridden.

 #### Custom Scrubber in a Rails app